frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/accounting-period.md

 **An Accounting Period defines a time period in which financial statements are recorded.**

 In ERPNext, Accounting Period is a timeframe outside which selected submittable transactions (like Sales/Purchase Invoice, Stock Entry, Payroll Entry, Journal Entry etc) are not allowed to be created.
-In other words, the selected transactions are only allowed to be created within the Accounting Period.
+In other words, the selected transactions are only allowed to be created within the defined Accounting Period.

 ## 1. Why is Accounting Period needed?